ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/little-mix-lm5-cd.markdown

 has_entry_page: true
 title: "Win Little Mix LM5 CD!"
 competition-description: "<p>Get ready: we have the best present for you this Christmas.\
-  \ Yes, you guessed it.… we have in our hands the brand new album of  the girlband\
+  \ Yes, you guessed it.… we have in our hands the brand new album of  the girl band\
   \ of the moment: LITTLE MIX!
 This new album LM5 is the best they’ve done until date\
   \ and we wanted to give it to you this Christmas!</p>\r\n<p>MIXERS!
 Want to dance\
   \ Little Mix new tunes this holidays?
 Click below for a chance to win!</p>"